 The principal aim of the Society is to promote the study and good practice of allergy, environmental and nutritional medicine for the benefit of the public.
-These interconnected disciplines play a major part in Ecological Medicine.
-They offer an approach to diagnosis, prevention and to non-toxic treatment that is relevant to all medical practice, and have proved particularly useful in patients with many very common chronic conditions that have not responded to conventional treatments.
+These interconnected disciplines play a major part in Ecological Medicine, which is known under the term Functional Medicine in the United States.
+Ecological Medicine offers an approach to diagnosis, prevention and to non-toxic treatment that is relevant to all medical practice, and have proved particularly useful in patients with many very common chronic conditions that have not responded to conventional treatments.

 This paper from Sarah Myhill, Norman Booth and John McLaren Howard examines the role of mitochondrial dysfunction in Chronic Fatigue Syndrome.
 More

 The members area is still under construction.
 To receive updates and information on the development of the website, please subscribe to our regular newsletter here!